 Is there anything you’re paying for that you’d be able to do yourself?
 There are heaps of money to be saved with do-it-yourself projects.

-I’ve written previously how I do my own acrylic nails for $7.
+I’ve written previously about how I do my own crylic nails for $7.
 It’s also really easy to do a lot of pest control by yourself, rather than spend hundreds of dollars on an exterminator.
-You can even celebrate Valentine’s Day on a budget!

 There are so many DIY projects that can be taken on to save more money while on a budget.
 From DIY laundry detergent to homemade yogurt, or updating your home; the possibilities are endless.